 2. Deal Websites

-Many people flock to deal websites for all the hottest opportunities to save.
+Many people flock to deals on websites for all the hottest opportunities to save.
 So it stands to reason that you’ll want to have a presence there this time of year.

 RetailMeNot is a popular online destination for coupon codes, deals and Black Friday sales.
 Unlike other deal aggregators that mostly partner with larger retailers, this one houses merchants of all sizes.